 - Lots of Post-it Notes

-5–20 people is ideal.
-For larger groups, you can break into teams of six or less.
+5–20 people are ideal.
+For larger groups, you can break into teams of six or fewer.
 Each team of six works independently and later gets together to share their notes.
 The facilitator can find commonalities in the notes and organize them.
 If you prefer to work in small groups, you can lead a separate series of focus groups with the individual teams.

 At least three hours, but I’ve led this course over multiple days.

 1. Before the meeting, decide on a goal.

 To do this, you may need to send pre-work to the participants.
 Here are some examples of pre-work: